isabella232/katacoda-1/README.md

 # Condé Nast katacoda

-In this repo you will find all the katacodas, if you are looking to go through scenario you can do it [here](https://www.katacoda.com/condenast)
+In this repo you will find all the katacodas, if you are looking to go through the scenarios you can do it [here](https://www.katacoda.com/condenast)

 If you looking into adding new scenarios feel free to raise a PR.